15 Aug 2025

 Clare was a well-known and highly respected housing leader with a long and distinguished career.
 Her dedication and passion were recognised in 2007 when she was awarded an OBE for services to social housing in Northern Ireland.

-Clare spent 37 years on the leadership team at Clanmil, retiring as chief executive in 2021.
-She also served for many years on the CIH Northern Ireland board, and as chair from 2001 to 2003.
+Clare spent 37 years as the chief executive at Clanmil, retiring in 2021.
+During her career Clare was a member of the CIH Northern Ireland for many years, and was chair of CIH NI's board from 2001 to 2003.
 Clare also sat on the NIFHA board and was the first female chair of Royal Institution of Chartered Surveyors in Northern Ireland.

 Justin Cartwright, NI director for CIH, said: "We are deeply saddened to hear of Clare’s passing.
 Clare joined us in 1980 and was a long-time supporter and a chartered member, whose commitment to our sector was unwavering.